mrespicio/Doubly-Linked-List/README.md

-# Doubly-Linked-List
+# Doubly Linked List
-Implementation of the LinearListADT interface in O(n) time.
-Stack and Queue implementations uses LinearList.
+Assignment for data structures class.
+Implementation of a doubly linked list, given the LinearListADT.
+Includes stack and queue implementation that uses a my doubly linked list.